Slip and the Spinouts

 Bio and Press

-Slip and the Spinouts are an established Rockabilly/Roots band on the South Florida circuit.
+Slip and the Spinouts are an established Vintage American music band on the South Florida circuit.
 They are South Florida’s only Rockabilly/Roots band playing the entire state, East Coast and Las Vegas.
-Their eclectic blend of rockabilly, western swing, surf, old country, blues and roots music appeals to people of all ages and lifestyles.
+Their blend of Rockabilly, Rock n Roll, Western Swing, Surf, old country, Swinging Blues and Roots music appeals to people of all ages and lifestyles.

 The Spinouts are exceptional performers who stand out among the other bands.
 Playing various venues from large festivals and events, to local bars, clubs and restaurants; even the occasional wedding.
 The Spinouts have played in Las Vegas for the Viva Las Vegas Rockabilly Weekender, as well as Atlanta, Va., Pa. and N.C.
 Being versatile musicians Slip and the Spinouts can play for the dinner crowd at local historic Restaurant the Mai-Kai, or played a revved up ear splitting show for the Hot Rod and Biker crowd.

-Slip and the Spinouts play original Rockabilly/Country/Swing songs that are available on their C.D's, plus for the bar circuit they have 3.5 hours of music and 65+ songs featuring their Rockabilly originals plus their own takes on classic songs by Elvis Presley, Johnny Cash, Buck Owens, Carl Perkins, Dick Dale, the Ventures, Hank Williams Sr. just to name a few.
-They also cover modern Rockabilly songs by Stray Cats, Reverend Horton Heat, Hank 3, Hillbilly Hellcats and more and recently have given 80's and 90's pop rock a Rockabilly feel like Cheap Tricks 'I Want You to Want Me" and Fastball's "The Way".
-Since the band plays several weddings a year, one time on a River Boat they are also capable of playing quite a few slow songs like Elvis's "One Night" and Sinatra's "Fly Me to the Moon".
+Slip and the Spinouts play original Rockabilly/Country/Swing songs that are available on their C.D's, plus for the bar circuit they have 3.5 hours of music and 100+ song revolving set list featuring their Rockabilly originals plus their own takes on classic songs by Elvis Presley, Johnny Cash, Buck Owens, Carl Perkins, Dick Dale, the Ventures, Hank Williams Sr. just to name a few.
+If you like 50's style RnR Blues the band also covers a lot of Nick Curran songs plus some JD McPherson and Jimmy Sutton.
+They also cover modern Rockabilly songs by Stray Cats, Reverend Horton Heat, Hank 3, Hillbilly Hellcats and more and recently have given 80's and 90's pop rock a Rockabilly feel like Cheap Tricks 'I Want You to Want Me" and Fastball's "The Way" and the Black Keyes "Howling for You".
+They also play a haunting version of "After Dark" by Tito and the Tarantula from the Same Hayek movie "Dusk to Dawn".
+Since the band plays several weddings a year, one time on a River Boat, they are also capable of playing quite a few slow songs like Elvis's "One Night" and Sinatra's "Fly Me to the Moon".
 But to see Slip and the Spinouts in their full glory is to see them play their original Rockabilly and Hillbilly Swing tunes in a large venue.

 Slip and the Spinouts have been featured in the West Palm Beach Post, New Times magazine, WeMerge talent magazine, and had their CD reviewed in Ol'Skool Rodz Hot Rod Magazine.
 They have been featured in the New Times Column, Night Rider by Marya Summers and an exclusive, half page feature in the Sun Sentinel Weekend edition.
 Recently they have appeared on the cover and were featured in local Jazz/Blues magazine Hot House.
 Slip and the Spinouts are played on WKPX's 88.5 FM Sunday Blues with Dar Radio Show, WMNF in Tampa and the Internet radio show Country Fried Hot Rod.
 The Spinouts also appeared on the new Showcasing South Florida Blues C.D.Vol.2.
 Rockabilly Hall of Fame, with a live review by Barry Klein.

-Veterans of the Fort Lauderdale Blues Festival, they also have for 2005, 2007 and 2009 appeared at the WMNF Rockabilly Ruckus in Tampa.
-They have played at the Hukilau 2006 and 2008 in Fort Lauderdale and are the first Rockabilly band to play the Mai Kai Polynesian Restaurant in Fort Lauderdale for Tiki Kiliki's Tiki Torch Night.
+They also have for 2005, 2007, 2009,2010, 2013 and 2015 appeared at the WMNF Rockabilly Ruckus in Tampa.
+They have played at the Hukilau 2006 and 2008 in Fort Lauderdale and are the first Rockabilly band to play the Mai Kai Polynesian Restaurant in Fort Lauderdale for Tiki Kiliki's Tiki Torch Night and still play happy hour once a month in the Molokai Bar.
+The Spinouts have also played the worlds most famous Rockabilly event "Viva Las Vega" twice.

 Slip & the Spinouts perform weekly at numerous clubs and bars through out South Florida and the South Eastern United States.